fugolini/Portfolio/NewsScraper/README.md

 - utils.py --> tangential but usual functions that do not fit any of the classes above

 ## Setup
-I have installed on crontab on my Raspberry Pi:
+I have installed it on crontab on my Raspberry Pi:

 30 23 * * 2-7 /path/to/venv/bin/python3 /path/to/script/main.py >> /path/to/log/cronlog.log 2>&1
 (There's no newspaper on Mondays)